Pan Seared Pork Chops with Pear Mostarda is the very next way you should prepare your pork chops!

 When I’m making pork chops, I like to purchase the best I can find.
-These are thick, bone-in chops from Whole Foods, and they were perfect for this recipe.
-The pears are from Harry & David– their infamous Royal Riviera® Pears.
-Comice pears from your market are a proper replacement should you not have your hands on the Harry & David brand.
+The thick, bone-in chops from Whole Foods are perfect for this recipe.

-I’m partnering with Harry & David for Harry & David’s Seasonal Chef Program, featuring seasonally inspired recipes featuring Harry & David’s fruit.
-Lucky me… October is dedicated to unique interpretations of culinary creations featuring Harry & David’s famous Royal Riviera® Pear, that are easily re-created at home.
-I have to tell you- this recipe may sound fancy and all using the term “Mostarda,” but it was extremely easy to make at home.
-“Mostarda” is technically candied fruit cooked in a mustard-infused syrup (in this case- pears sauteed in honey and balsamic vinegar and mixed with mustard greens).
+I have to tell you- this recipe may sound fancy and all using the term “Mostarda,” but it’s extremely easy to make at home.
+“Mostarda” is technically candied fruit cooked in a mustard-infused syrup (in this case- pears sautéed in honey and balsamic vinegar and mixed with mustard greens).

-I had the opportunity to visit Harry & David and their pear orchards in person a couple of months ago.
+I once had the opportunity to visit Harry & David and their pear orchards in person.
 They have quite the operation going with acres upon acres of well-tended, beautiful orchards.
 Their pears are watched closely and treasured and cared-for until they are just right for picking and shipping.
 I had a chance to meet someone in just about every part of the company- orchard workers, marketing execs, bow makers, basket packers, public relations reps, Moose Munch makers, and Charlie the Chocolate Scientist.
 I love the company and how they run things around there.
 These are good people.

-It’s not often that I really gush about a recipe and am excited to make it again, but this is one of those recipes.
+It’s not often that I really gush about a recipe and am excited to make it again and again, but this is one of those recipes.
 Pork is so often paired with apples, so it’s refreshing to see that it works wonderfully with pears too.
 These chops are lightly seasoned and quickly pan-seared before finishing off in the oven and topping with the pear mostarda.
 The sauteed pears are mixed with torn mustard greens, also a nice complement to the dish.
-For more great recipes this fall season, you can follow Harry & David on Facebook to keep up with the latest recipes shared by their well-known seasonal chefs.
+Try this recipe- enjoy!

 Pan Seared Pork Chops with Pear Mostarda